 Second, I want to establish a reliable method for experimenting with seed strength so teachers and students can replicate the procedure, modify it as needed, and use it for their own investigations without going through the awkward phase of figuring out the best way to do this.

-I’m not a historian or biographer, so this story will omit details about Carver’s life—being born into slavery, studying agriculture in an era of racial discrimination, and becoming a botany professor at Tuskegee University.
-While these details are interesting and definitely worth learning, you can read about all that in other places.
+I’m not a historian or biographer, so this story will omit details about Carver’s life—he was born in Missouri to a slave mother and eventually became a botany professor at Tuskegee University.
+While these details are interesting and definitely worth learning, you can read more about his life in other places—as well as the lives of other extraordinary botanists, who, like Carver are African American, but unlike him, are not widely known (e.g., O’Neil Ray Collins, a mycologist, and Marie Clark Taylor, who studied how light affects plant growth).
 Instead, this snapshot is devoted to celebrating how one humble scientist used his botanical superpowers to solve a real-world problem.
 It is a story about successfully tackling agricultural sustainability and economic stability at the same time.

 But wait, there’s more.

 The increased demand for peanut products also led to an increase in peanuts imported from other countries.
 In 1921, Carver spoke to Congress to advocate for a tariff on foreign peanuts so American farmers would be protected from the competition.
-Though it was highly unusual for a black man to speak to Congress in those days, his appeal won over the legislators and tariffs were imposed.
+Though it was highly unusual for a Black man to speak to Congress in those days, his appeal won over the legislators, who decided to impose tariffs.

 There’s a chill in the air.
 Flurries are flying past the windows.
 And your child is whining.
 Winter is coming and parents will need a cure for their children’s encroaching cabin fever.
 Little Diggers is the answer.